 “I mean, rent it!
 It has about six bedrooms.
 We could start off renting the building on our own and then option it to the board as our sorority house when the time comes.
 At least we would have a base for our sorority.
 What do you think?”

-Lizzie looks around and then to Janice.
+Lizzie looks at me and then to Janice.

 Janice shrugs.
 “I don’t see why not.
 I think it’s a good idea.
 Besides, I’ve been thinking about finding my own place.
 At least this gives me the chance.”